ICARUSALPHAINC/web-frontend/guides/coding-style-guide.md

   }
   ```

-- **Component Comments**: At the top of each file, add a comment explaining the file's purpose.
+- **Component Comments**: At the top of each file, add a comment explaining the file's purpose, doc comments for the functions itself are optional for components but still recommended.

   **Example**:
   ```jsx